HeatherHillers/qfield_vegetation_monitoring/demo1_hello/README.md

 The main qml must have the name of the project.
 Any component.qml that you write must be stored in a subdirectory, name not important.
 Otherwise it will not be found.
 This directory must be added as an attachment directory in the QField project.

+Additionally, you have to go into the project page on qfield.cloud and click on "On demand attachment files download".

 ### Main template structure

 vegetation_monitoring.qml just contains the main Item component, a button to open it, and a loader to load it.
 It is equivalent to the main class of any QGIS plugin.